Living with Livestock Protection Dogs

 Livestock protection dogs are a primary and traditional means of protecting sheep from predators.
 Ranchers may elect to use livestock protection dogs as an important and effective means of reducing predator attacks on sheep.
 These dogs are trained to live with the sheep and patrol the perimeter of the grazing areas to ward off potential predators.

-To avoid negative encounters with livestock or livestock protection dogs recreationalists should follow common sense guidelines.
+To avoid negative encounters with livestock or livestock protection dogs recreationists should follow common-sense guidelines.

 If a band of sheep is encountered it is best to alter your route to minimize any contact.
 If contact cannot be avoided:

 - Watch for livestock protection dogs near sheep (usually large, white or tan dogs).